julstpierre/PenalizedGLMM/README.md

- We can calculate the number of non-zero coefficients for each value of λ
+ We can calculate the number of non-zero coefficients for each value of λ:

 ```julia